|

 million.

-The NIAMS supports and
+The NIAMS

-encourages outstanding basic and clinical research that
+supports and encourages outstanding basic and clinical

-increases the understanding of fibromyalgia.
-However, much
+research that increases the understanding of fibromyalgia.

-successfully treated or prevented.
+fibromyalgia can be successfully treated or prevented.

-The Federal Government, in
+The Federal

-collaboration with researchers, physicians, and private
+Government, in collaboration with researchers, physicians,

-voluntary health organizations, is committed to research
+and private voluntary health organizations, is committed to

-efforts that are directed at significantly improving the
+research efforts that are directed at significantly

-health of all Americans afflicted with fibromyalgia. |
+improving the health of all Americans afflicted with